gianniverstegen/chat_app_backend/readme.md

   - CORS_ORIGIN is the website url at which the front end located, this allows the front end to send API requests to the back end.
 - Run yarn to install the packages.
 - Add your tsconfig.
-- Run yarn watch.
+- Run yarn build.
-- Run yarn dev.
+- Run yarn start.